joshualande/joshualande.github.io/_drafts/2014-02-05-cube-rollup-pig-data-science.md

     gender:chararray, sport:chararray, height:float);
 ```

+You can follow along by running pig in local mode with with command
+`pig -x local`.

-When we dump the `people` table, we get:
+First, lets `DUMP` the `people` table to make sure we
+loaded the data correctly:

 ```
 (Steve,US,M,football,6.5)